markos-stefanidis/riscv-rv32im-core/README.md

 `riscv32-unknown-elf-objdump -dr test.o`

 The **compile** bash script will run these two commands and save the actual machine code as instructions.mem.
+It can be used by executing:

+`./comiple test.c`

 Then the testbench will read this file into the Instruction Memory.
 Be careful with the Instruction Addresses though, as the compiler may default to an arbitrary starting address.